nknorg/nkn/README.md

 ### Join the TestNet

-**[IMPORTANT] At the current stage, in order to join the testnet, you need to *have a public IP address, or set up [port forwarding](#port-forwarding) on your *router properly so that other people can establish connection to you.**
+**[IMPORTANT] At the current stage, in order to join the Testnet, you need to have a public IP address, or set up [port forwarding](#port-forwarding) on your router properly so that other people can establish connection to you.**

 If you have done the previous steps correctly (`config.json`, create wallet, public IP or port forwarding), joining the testnet is as simple as running: